 I have always had a bevy of male friends, and when I got married, I inherited my husband’s.
 The majority of these men is well-educated, intelligent, and have good jobs.
 They are also clueless where women are concerned.
 I am constantly amazed when these men tell me that they would settle down if the right woman came along, complain that they can’t keep a girlfriend, and yet do everything in their power to drive women away.

-I spend a lot of time with my perplexed friends, and find that I explain the same things repeatedly.
+I spend a lot of time with my perplexed friends and find that I explain the same things repeatedly.
 There seem to be common themes that cause men to stumble on their way to a long-lasting relationship.
-Therefore, I have decided to share a few pearls of wisdom that I have imparted on my male friends.
+Therefore, I have decided to share a few pearls of wisdom that I have imparted to my male friends.
 So, for the guy who just cannot understand why they have not found “the one”, here are a few areas in which you can brush up on your dating skills.

 1. Three words guaranteed to get you labeled as a jerk: I’ll call you.
 You think that when you have no desire to see a girl after the first date, this is the safest way out… but you are wrong.
 One of my friends used this line constantly until one female he blew off followed him to a Laundromat, stole all his clothes and left him a note stating, “Bet you want your clothes back.
 Don’t worry, I’ll call you.”
 Guys, please do us a favor, be honest.
 If you don’t want to see us again, try “I really enjoyed spending time with you, maybe we can get together again sometime”.
 Pay close attention to the wording.
 The maybe makes it noncommittal, giving you an out.
 However, if you have no intention to call us, don’t say you will.